pscally1005/pscally1005.github.io/_posts/recipes/protein/2023-10-17-pumpkin-bread.markdown

 - In a separate large bowl, whisk together all the dry ingredients until well combined - oat flour, whey protein, powdered peanut butter, chia seeds, baking powder, cinnamon, baking soda, ginger, salt, and nutmeg

-- I've used 1 tsp (5 g) of liquid monk fruit here as my sweetener, but other good options are 1 tsp (5 g) liquid stevia, 2 tbsp (40 g) honey/maple syrup/sugar free syrup, or 2 tbsp (25 g) granulated monk fruit

-- Note that my powdered peanut butter is unsalted and unsweetened.
-If yours is salted, either halve or omit the salt

 - Add the dry ingredients to the wet, and mix until just fully combined.
 Transfer the batter to the pan

 - Bake at 350F for at least 60 minutes, or a toothpick to the center comes out clean, and the internal temperature is around 205F.
 Let cook on a wire rack before slicing
 - <img src='/assets/Food/Protein Powder/Pumpkin Bread/pumpkin-bread-3.jpg' alt='' class='instruction-image'>
+Notes:
+- I've used 1 tsp (5 g) of liquid monk fruit here as my sweetener, but other good options are 1 tsp (5 g) liquid stevia, 2 tbsp (40 g) honey/maple syrup/sugar free syrup, or 2 tbsp (25 g) granulated monk fruit

+- Note that my powdered peanut butter is unsalted and unsweetened.
+If yours is salted, either halve or omit the salt
 ---